Stuart Forster looks at veganism and Veganuary during an interview with Day Radley, a vegan chef.

 Veganism and healthy cooking

 Her response was to turn the situation to her advantage.
-“From there I decided to explore more what about we could do with cooking and how you could have a healthy diet,” said Day, who was a speaker at two sessions of the 2017 Veggie World event held in London.
+“From there I decided to explore more about what we could do with cooking and how you could have a healthy diet,” said Day, who was a speaker at two sessions of the 2017 Veggie World event held in London.

 Day has travelled widely, working in places as far afield as Malaysia and South Africa.
 She pointed to the best-selling book How Not to Die: Discover the Foods Scientifically Proven to Prevent and Reverse Disease, by Michael Greger, as evidence of veganism’s growing popularity: